 10 SARS: The First Real‑World “Outbreak”

-In 2002, just a few years after Outbreak gripped audiences with its portrayal of a fictional virus, the world was introduced to a very real threat: Severe Acute Respiratory Syndrome, or SARS.
-This was the first time many of us truly felt like we were living in a Hollywood thriller.
-Originating in Asia, SARS spread rapidly across 29 countries, infecting over 8,000 people.
-It started with flu-like symptoms—fever, chills, and headaches—but quickly escalated into a severe respiratory illness, claiming nearly 1,000 lives.
+In 2002, just a few years after Outbreak thrilled audiences with its fictional virus, the world confronted a very real menace: Severe Acute Respiratory Syndrome, or SARS.
+The disease felt like a live‑action version of the movie, leaping across 29 countries and infecting over 8,000 people.
+Early symptoms mimicked a common flu—fever, chills, headaches—yet quickly escalated into a severe respiratory condition that claimed nearly 1,000 lives.

 9 H1N1: The Global Influenza Shockwave